elgopher/batch/README.md

 3. **Save resource** to database.
 Release the pessimistic lock.
 Or run atomic update with version check (optimistic lock).

-But such architecture does not scale well if number of requests for a single resource is very high
+But such architecture does not scale well if the number of requests for a single resource is very high
 (meaning hundreds or thousands of requests per second).
 The lock contention in such case is very high and database is significantly overloaded.
+Also, round-trips between application server and database add latency.
-Practically, the number of concurrent requests is limited.
+Practically, the number of concurrent requests is severely limited.

 One solution to this problem is to reduce the number of costly operations.
 Because a single resource is loaded and saved thousands of times per second